popy2k14/SOAS/README.md

 The `Minimum night only` will have a smaller font for less light.
 The wifi icon will not be displayed unless there is no wifi.
 The second indicator does not blink.
 This will only be displayed during night time.

+The `Minimum night contrast` is the same as `Minimum night only`, except that it is the mode also during daytime and uses night contrast slider value.

-`Minimum` is the same as `Minimum night only`, except that it is the mode also during daytime.
+`Minimum day contrast` is the same as `Minimum night only`, except that it is the mode also during daytime and uses day contrast slider value.

 ## Alarm volume increase